mj-meyer/mjmeyer.dev/src/content/blog/what-is-a-digital-garden.md

 ---
 author: MJ Meyer
 pubDatetime: 2023-05-01
-title: What is a Digital Garden?
+title: What is a Digital Garden
 postSlug: ""
 featured: false
 draft: false